yandooo/jtxt2img/README.md

 ## Java Text to Image Library

 This README documents the latest release, but master contains the current development version.
-So please make sure to checkout the appropriate tag when looking for the version documented here.

 ## Overview